samuelmholley1/Life-Command-Rebuild/README.md

 - **Strict TypeScript** configuration across all packages
 - **Zero `any` types** in production code

+## Decision-Making Principle: Always Contextualize Options

+When documenting, proposing, or reviewing solutions, always provide context:
+- Explain if an issue is a big deal or a small deal, and why.
+- State what caused it and how it could have been prevented.
+- Offer clear, actionable next steps.

+This ensures the team can make informed, confident decisions and learn from every issue.

+## Task Completion Status: Use `completed` Only

+- The canonical field for marking a task as complete/incomplete is `completed` (boolean).
+- Do not use `is_completed` anywhere in the codebase, schema, or documentation.
+- All types, queries, and UI must reference `completed`.

 ### 📊 Project Status

 **READY FOR PRODUCTION** ✅